ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-09-11-building-a-wooden-toilet.md

 ![Open toilet in the shower](/assets/images/IMG_2864.jpg)

 But I quickly got used to it and after a couple of days I was really happy about my new toilet.
 Having my own toilet definitely increased the level of comfort in my van.
-I guess now I really can call my van home?! :laughing: :hankey:
+I guess now I really can call my van "home"?! :laughing: :hankey: